POSTED: MONDAY MARCH 23, 2020

 - The due date for property tax bills has been extended to June 30th 2020

 These measures have been put into place in order to support those in our community who need it at this time.
 The Town of Kentville is encouraging those who are able to make their payments to do so.

-In an effort to counter balance the opportunities for outdoor recreation that have been lost to COVID-19, the Recreation Department has created the following initiatives to support the community’s health and well-being during the pandemic.
-More initiatives are in the planning phases and information will be posted on the Town’s website as details are confirmed.
+In an effort to counter balance the opportunities for outdoor recreation that have been lost to COVID-19, the Recreation Department has created many initiatives to support the community’s health and well-being during the pandemic.
+Visit the Parks and Recreation section of the website for details on recreational opportunities for the summer.

 The Town of Kentville is encouraging citizens to remain calm and make good common-sense decisions during the state of emergency in addition to following the Provincial directives.
 This includes staying home, only going out when it is necessary to do so, not going out in large groups, and checking in with your neighbors and friends.